Disclosure: This post may contain affiliate links. I receive a small commission when you make a purchase using my affiliate links.

 The holiday season is coming up fast, and if you or someone you love has food allergies, now is the perfect time to shop for treats for gifting and stocking stuffing.

-While I am all about eating less sugar, I also know that having sweets on occasion is a awesome.
+While I am all about eating sugar in moderation, I also know that having sweets on occasion is a wonderful treat, especially if you’ve been going without treats for a while due to food allergies.
 Plus, it’s great to have options for kids for last minute holiday school parties or stocking stuffers.

 Happy gifting (and eating!)

 Please remember to always check labels and call manufacturers if you have severe food allergies and need to double check ingredients.
 Ingredients and manufacturing locations often change, so check labels frequently and don’t just rely on my information shared here.

 Here are our favorite allergy friendly brands that make great food gifts for all occasions or just because!

 Purdy's Chocolate has a line of vegan and plant based chocolates made with sustainable cocoa.
 Their collection includes candies like Hawaiian Black Salt Caramels and Mylk Chocolate Sweet Georgia Browns.